textbook/textbook.github.io/content/development/python-tdd-ohm-redux.md

 1. Design and develop a different HTTP API (i.e. changing any or all of the request method, request path, use of query parameters or structure of the response body).
 1. As well as the _value_, _multiplier_ and _tolerance_ bands, resistors may have a _temperature coefficient_ band - implement support for this.
 1. There's a set of [preferred numbers] that resistors are generally designed to (e.g. for the default ±20% tolerance you'd get resistors only in multiples of 1.0, 1.5, 2.2, 3.3, 4.7 or 6.8) - introduce a "strict" mode in which non-preferred resistors are invalid inputs.
-1. Write a CLI to expose the core functionality on the command line (you can use Python's built-in [`argparse`][python-argparse] to help you out) e.g. `pipenv run cli red green blue --tolerance silver`).
+1. Write a CLI to expose the core functionality on the command line (you can use Python's built-in [`argparse`][python-argparse] to help you out) e.g. `uv run cli red green blue --tolerance silver`).

 I'd recommend creating a new git branch for each one you try (e.g. use `git checkout -b <name>`) and making commits as appropriate.